SnailDragon/ProcessingProjects/README.md

 Game of Life - projects based on Conway's Game of Life and adding new rules and twists.
 * Game of Life - basic rules
 * Game of Life Hexes - similar to basic rules but with hexagons - unfinished
-* Game of Life Overpop (Spreading Stripes) - basic rules but the grid is modified and updated after each modification
+* Game of Life Overpop (Spreading Stripes) - basic rules but the grid is modified and updated after each modification.
+Video: https://youtu.be/-9KzASJ-6mA
 * Game of Life Triangles - similar to basic rules but with triangles - unfinished

 Image Manipulation - folder to practice image manipulation.
 Unfinished